dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 You have shattered the shackles of impossibility and improbability, emerging as a force capable of achieving the extraordinary and defying the odds.
 What others deem impossible and unimaginable, you perceive as mere challenges to conquer.
 Destiny and fate hold no sway over you, for you are immune to their confines.
 Neither seals nor chains can ever confine you again.
 You shall never be ensnared or trapped against your will, effortlessly breaking free from any hindrance that obstructs your path.
 Your potential for growth knows no bounds, and any limitations imposed upon your abilities can be shattered through perseverance and the passage of time.

+UPGRADE
+**Broken Limiter**
+Cost: 10 SP
+Required:The Chad Grindset Enjoyer
+Required:Breaker of Chains

+The road to even greater progress usually gets steeper as you ascend and your strength and powers reach previously unheard-of levels.
+Not for you, though.
+You don't follow the rules about bottlenecks, soft caps, or decreasing returns.
+Rather, your advancement travels along a distinct path, unrestricted by traditional boundaries.
+Whenever you train, you experience a situation where every step you take forward causes your progress to accelerate exponentially.
+Essentially, the more you advance in power, the faster you will advance, experiencing an incredible adventure filled with limitless possibility and unwavering growth.

 **We are live in 1, 2, 3.**
 Cost: 20 SP